INTO-CPS-Association/DTaaS/docs/admin/guides/hosting_site_without_https.md

 # Hosting site without https

-In order to host your site without https, please see the [reverse proxy section on the overview page](../overview.md#reverse-proxy).
+The default setup is http.
+In order to host your site without https, please also see the [reverse proxy section on the overview page](../overview.md#reverse-proxy).